MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ c  │
     =#

+After the argument is processed for every input element to `Each`, the outputs are flattened into a single output flow.
+In this way, the use of `Each` in the following query doesn't do anything.
+It may process `Letters(It)` for each input element, but in the end, even though the outputs may be initially segregated, they are eventually merged together.

+    unitknot[Lift(1:3) >> Each(Letters(It))]
+    #=>
+      │ It │
+    ──┼────┼
+    1 │ a  │
+    2 │ a  │
+    3 │ b  │
+    4 │ a  │
+    5 │ b  │
+    6 │ c  │
+    =#

-Unlike `Filter`, which evaluates its argument for each element, the argument to `Take` is evaluated once, in the context of the input's *source*.
+This could be seen with another aggregate, `Take`.
+Unlike `Filter` which evaluates its argument for each input element, the argument to `Take` is evaluated once, and in the context of the input's *source*.

     unitknot[Lift(1:3) >> Each(Lift('a':'c') >> Take(It))]
     #=>